dy1z/docs/content/docs/configuration/build-paths.md

 This means you can keep other files alongside your Templates, and Maizzle will simply copy them over to the build destination directory.

-You can define them in an array, or as a pipe-delimited list of strings.
+You can define `filetypes` as an array, or as a pipe-delimited list of strings.

 <div class="bg-gray-100 border-l-4 border-gradient-b-ocean-light p-4 mb-4 text-md" role="alert">
-  <div class="text-gray-600">While you can use any file extension for your Templates, <code class="shiki-inline">njk</code> is recommended, as it clearly shows that Nunjucks code is being used.</div>
+  <div class="text-gray-600">While you can use any file extension for your Templates, <code class="shiki-inline">njk</code> is recommended, as it clearly shows that Nunjucks templating is being used.</div>
 </div>